Thursday, November 20, 2008

 Typical Work Activities

-Most business and systems analysts are involved in creating, modifying, or maintaining some type of information system or software.
+Most business analysts and systems analysts are involved in creating, modifying, or maintaining some type of information system or software.
 Depending on the size and nature of the organization, work activities include, but are not limited to:

 • interacting with the business organization representatives, including executive management, to understand the business process and the needs of the business